ahall/Sector/README.md

 And now /tmp/repo/versions/001_downgrade.sql
     DROP TABLE testie;

+## Integrating with the Sector library
+The Sector.dll has no additional dependencies and is the recommended way of using Sector.
+The easiest way is to obtain an IDbConnection and pass it to Sector.

+    var sectorDb = new SectorDb(connection);
+    var repository = new Repository("/path/to/sector/repository");
+    var migrateApi = new MigrateApi(sectorDb);

+    // Put the repo under version control migrateApi.VersionControl(repository);

+    // Upgrade to the latest
+    migrateApi.Upgrade(repository);

+    // Downgrade back to zero
+    migrateApi.Downgrade(repository, 0);

-## Running the commands
+## Using the Sector Tool
 In this example we are using PostgreSQL so we'll need to have the Npgsql driver in the current directory or in the GAC.
+This will require you to put the right assembly in the app config Sector.Tool.exe.config.

     $ mono Sector.Tool.exe --repository-path=/tmp/repo --dbuser=ahall --dbpass=temp123 --dbhost=localhost --dbtype=postgresql --dbname=sector_test migrate_ve
 rsion    1
 migrate_version only tells us what is the latest version available in the repository, it does not ask the database.
 Now lets do the db part and start by putt